documentcloud/documentcloud/app/views/help/privacy.markdown

 ## Who Can Read Notes?

 Your "private" notes will always be private.
 Public notes, on the other hand, are as public as the document.
-If access to the document is limited to your newsroom, your "public" notes will also be limited to others in your newsroom.
+If access to the document is limited to your newsroom, your "public" notes will be able to be read and edited by anyone in your newsroom.
 When you make a document public, your public notes become visible to other DocumentCloud users along with it.

-Users identified as administrators can't view your private notes but can edit the public notes of any document that is public to your whole organization.
-You can see who is an administrator at your organization by clicking the "[Show All Accounts][]" link.

 [terms of service]: http://www.opencalais.com/terms